ralphsawaya/ovh/MongoDoc/mongodb_10_mongoDB K8S operator/guide.en-gb.md

 ---
-title: MongoDB - Why MongoDB
+title: MongoDB - Kubernetes Operator
 excerpt: Main reasons to choose mongoDB as your database engine
 updated: 2024-06-27
 ---